2care2teach4kids

 Universal Design for Learning Framework

-The Universal Design for Learning goals align well with outdoor and nature-based learning goals.
+The Universal Design for Learning goals align well with outdoor and nature-based learning values.
+Goals of the UDL framework include supporting learning that is focused on being:

 According to Pikus et al. (2025), the Universal Design for Learning (UDL) Guidelines, developed by CAST, are a good starting point for evaluating and designing programs that meet the diverse needs of children and families.